Quick overview

 Summary

-Shared custody is one option for child custody arrangements after parental separation that emphasizes cooperation and communication between the two parties.
+Shared custody is one option for arranging child care after parental separation that emphasizes cooperation and communication between the two parties.
 This model allows the child to maintain a close relationship with both parents and to maintain their active role in his or her life.
 The key to successful joint care is the development of a clear but flexible plan that takes into account the child’s needs, including schooling, leisure activities and regular contact with parents.
 It is also important to resolve financial issues in advance and to provide a stable environment for the child with both parents.